Arktisfox/ArktisHexcellsMods/README.md

-# Hexcells Infinite Multiplayer
+# Hexcells Infinite Mods
-A multiplayer mod for Hexcells Infinite
+My repository for my hexcells mods including the multiplayer and potential cells mod

+# Multiplayer mod
 ## Starting/joining a session
 To host a multiplayer game, go to the Hexcells Infinite properties on Steam, and set the Launch Options to `-mphost`